 For the safety and protection of our students, we ask that all visitors please check in at the front office before visiting other areas of the school.
 SCES has LobbyGuard for visitor check in.
 You will need to bring your driver's license or a state issued ID.
+Parents without a driver's license will need to be escorted.
 Please let us know how we can assist you.
 Our school's secretary will show you where to sign in and give you a visitor's badge.
 District policy requires all visitors to wear a visitors badge when visiting school.
 The front (South) doors will be the only doors open after the school day has begun.
 Bus students may still enter the bus doors (North) in the morning, but after the last bus has arrived, the North exit doors will be locked.
 SCES staff may escort visitors in the building.